 \subsubsection{ThunderFinance: Incorrect LP Supply Adjustment}

-In ThunderFinance, the \texttt{lpSupply} value is increased during deposits but not decreased during withdrawals.
+In ThunderFinance, the \texttt{lpSupply} value increases during deposits but does not decrease during withdrawals.
 This flaw causes \texttt{lpSupply} to grow indefinitely, leading to inaccurate reward calculations and diminishing user rewards over time.